 Shea butter is an African hero butter and is an absolute go-to for skin conditioning.
 It gets to be so skin conditioning as it naturally contains a fair bit of something called steric acid [not the stingy kind], which helps things sink into skin.

 9. Borage Oil – Highest Source of Skin Soothing GLA

-This awesome skincare ingredient is called ‘Borago Officinalis’ in skincare ingredient lists.
+This awesome skincare ingredient is called borago officinalis in skincare ingredient lists.

 Allantoin way back in the day was extracted from the comfrey herb, it has its roots firmly in nature, but the kind you’ll find in almost all skincare is synthetically made in a lab.
-This is one of those cases when that is absolutely a good thing!
-Comfrey actually contains a couple of other ingredients that are toxic – owch, wozer, thankgod for science ey!
+This is one of those cases when that is absolutely a good thing.
+Comfrey actually contains a couple of other ingredients that are toxic – ouch, wowzer, thank goodness for science eh.

-Allantoin gets to sit in a special family called phytochemicals.
-That’s things extracted from plants that have protective effects.
-Plants are studied a lot when it comes to skincare, because they sit out in crazy harsh condition and still look beautiful.
-Imagine if we had to sit out all day, every day, in hurricane winds, heatwaves with no shade and snow.
-Think of a painting left by a window, it’ll fade like a race car zooming past, but a plant in direct sunshine, and that leaf is still green – say what!
-This is the magic of nature that we try to borrow.
+Allantoin gets to sit in a special family of actives called phytochemicals.
+These are ingredients extracted from plants that have protective effects.
+Plants are studied a lot when it comes to skincare because they sit out in crazy harsh conditions and still look beautiful.
+Imagine if we had to sit out all day every day in hurricane winds, heatwaves and snow.
+Imagine a painting left by a window – it’ll fade like a race car zooming past.
+Put a plant in direct sunshine, and that leaf’s still green – say what!

-Cheryl Woodman is a scientist & award winning skincare formulator who is more friend next door than bow tie wearing professor.
+Cheryl Woodman is a scientist & award winning skincare formulator who’s more friend next door than bow tie wearing professor.
 As creator of Honesty For Your Skin her aim is to help you care for your skin in the best ways possible.
-She is founder of the natural & fragrance free skincare brand Honesty while also hosting 1 to 1 skincare coaching to help you get your best skin yet.
-Learn more here at www.HonestyForYourSkin.co.uk/Skin-Coach
+She’s founder of the natural & fragrance free skincare brand Honesty while also hosting 1 to 1 skincare coaching to help you get your best skin yet.
+Find out more here.